ihmeuw/vivarium/docs/source/tutorials/boids.rst

 .. literalinclude:: ../../../src/vivarium/examples/boids/neighbors.py
    :caption: **File**: :file:`~/code/vivarium_examples/boids/neighbors.py`

-This component creates a values pipeline called ``neighbors`` that other components can use to access the neighbors of each boid.
+This component creates a value pipeline called ``neighbors`` that other components can use to access the neighbors of each boid.

 Note that the only thing it does in ``on_time_step`` is ``self.neighbors_calculated = False``.